thanksgiving activities for preschoolers

 14. Design a Thankful Collage

-Provide paper scraps and glue sticks.
-Kids glue shapes and colors they enjoy.
-This builds hand strength and choice-making.
-There is no wrong way to create.
+Provide paper scraps, glue sticks, and crayons.
+Your child can glue shapes and colors onto a page however they like.
+This activity helps build hand strength and decision-making.
+There is no right or wrong way to make a collage.

 15. Tear and Glue Fall Leaf Art